 The Biergarten Restaurant – Germany

+What better way to take a break from your EPCOT day than with a flight of Riesling, a plate full of Spaetzle, and a polka band show!
 The Biergarten Restaurant in the Germany Pavilion is one of the funnest family friendly restaurants in Epcot.
 Upon entry, you are transported to a magical Bavarian village.
 Long communal tables surround a stage where a German polka band puts on an hourly show.

-Families are treated to cow bell competitions, an Alphorn demonstration, and live polka dancing.
+At the Biergarten Restaurant, families are treated to cow bell competitions, an Alphorn demonstration, and live polka dancing.
 Servers are dressed in traditional Leiderhosen.
 The atmosphere of the restaurant is really unique, with a water mill at the side of the stage.
 Families will feel like they are dining in Germany.

 Pros: